pokt-network/pocket/ibc/docs/ics24.md

 Hosts maintain uncommitted changes in a local ephemeral IBC store while messages propagate through the mempool.

 These messages enable a variety of IBC related state changes such as creating light clients, opening connections, sending packets, etc...
-This is enabled by propagating `IbcMessage` types defined in [ibc/types/proto/messages.proto](../types/proto/messages.proto).
+This is enabled by propagating `IBCMessage` types defined in [ibc/types/proto/messages.proto](../types/proto/messages.proto).
 This type acts as an enum representing two possible state transition events:

-- `UpdateIbcStore`: Updating the store with a key-value pair; adding a new or updating an existing element
+- `UpdateIBCStore`: Updating the store with a key-value pair; adding a new or updating an existing element
-- `PruneIbcStore`: Pruning the store via its key; removal of an existing element
+- `PruneIBCStore`: Pruning the store via its key; removal of an existing element

 _Note: In both types described above the `key` field **must** already be prefixed with the `CommitmentPrefix` and should be a valid path in the store._

-When changes are made locally they are not committed to the IBC store itself but are instead used to create an `IbcMessage` which is broadcasted to the network.
+When changes are made locally they are not committed to the IBC store itself but are instead used to create an `IBCMessage` which is broadcasted to the network.
 This is akin to a simple send transaction that has been propagated throughout the mempool but has not been committed to the on-chain state.

 ### IBC Message Handling

-Upon a node receiving an `IbcMessage` from the event bus it will use the `HandleMessage()` method of the `IBCModule` to add this message to the transactions mempool via the following steps:
+Upon a node receiving an `IBCMessage` from the event bus it will use the `HandleMessage()` method of the `IBCModule` to add this message to the transactions mempool via the following steps:

-1. Wrap the `IbcMessage` within a `Transaction`
+1. Wrap the `IBCMessage` within a `Transaction`
 2. Sign the `Transaction` using the `IBCModule`'s private key
 3. Broadcast the `Transaction` throughout the mempool